rarible/protocol-contracts/exchange-v2/contracts/libraries/LibOrderData.md

       - `uint payouts`, works the same as in `V1` orders, but there is only 1 value and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
       - `uint originFeeFirst`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
       - `uint originFeeSecond`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
+      - `bytes32 marketplaceMarker`, bytes32 id marketplace, which generate this order
   - `"V3_SELL"`
     - fields
       - `uint payouts`, works the same as in `V1` orders, but there is only 1 value and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct